-Figure 9.25 summarizes changes in system costs, based on ST model results using MM price-policy assumptions, when the maximum level of DSM is implemented in addition the P-MM portfolio DSM selections.
+Figure 9.25 summarizes changes in system costs, based on ST model results using MM pricepolicy assumptions, when all DSM is selected in the P-MM portfolio.
 The graph on the left shows annual changes in cost by category and the graph on right shows annual net changes in total costs (the solid black line) and the cumulative PVRR(d) of changes to net system costs over time (the dashed black line).
-Through 2042, the PVRR(d) shows that adding the maximum DSM is \$3.17 billion higher cost than the P-MM portfolio.
-On a risk-adjusted basis, considering the risk associated with low-probability, high-cost events through stochastic simulations, the portfolio that adds the maximum DSM is \$3.14 billion higher cost than the P-MM portfolio.
+Through 2042, the PVRR(d) shows that adding all DSM is \$3,175 million higher cost than the P-MM portfolio.
+On a risk-adjusted basis, which factors in the risk associated with low-probability, high-cost events through stochastic simulations, the portfolio that adds all DSM is \$3,143 million higher cost than the P-MM portfolio.
 Coal and gas fuel cost reductions, reduced reliance on the market and lower emissions costs are offset beginning in 2027 by the much higher DSM costs.